re-ops/re-one/README.md

 # About

-Re-ops one REPL to rule them all presentation, can be viewed [online](http://re-ops.github.io/re-one/index.html).
+"Re-ops One REPL to rule them all" presentation, can be viewed [online](http://re-ops.github.io/re-one/index.html).

 # License